 ID Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact R1 Cap and trade schemes Cap and trade schemes are being closely watched and monitored.
 The European Union Emission Trading Scheme (or EU ETS) is the largest multi-national, greenhouse gas emissions trading scheme in the world.
 It is one of the EU's central policy instruments to meet their cap set in the Kyoto Protocol.
 Other countries such as Japan, Australia and the United states have implemented or contemplated cap and trade schemes.
 These schemes may impact the operational costs of factories participating in the scheme and affect their competitiveness.
 Increased operational cost 1-5 years Direct Likely Low R2 Product labeling regulations and standards Product labelling requirements are also being closely followed.
 A California state representative sponsored the carbon labelling act in the California state legislature.
 The act would require the State Air Resources Board to develop and implement a program for the voluntary assessment, verification, and standardized labelling of the carbon footprint of consumer products sold in the state.
 Japan announced carbon footprint labelling scheme in 2008.
 Another label initiative started in spring 2008 in Switzerland.
 In July 2009, Wal-Mart announced an environmental labelling program for its products.
 The intent is to create over the next five years a universal rating system, that scores products based on how environmentally and socially sustainable they are over the course of their lives.
+In 2012, Walmart began rolling out a sustainability index, ranking and differentiating suppliers for their sustainability; Hasbro ranked #2 out of 86 toy suppliers.
 Wal-Mart's goal is to have other retailers eventually adopt the indexing system.
 Retailer actions to bring low carbon products to market could favor competitors and affect consumer purchasing decisions.
-Increased operational cost 1-5 years Direct About as likely as not Medium
+Perceived environmental performance of products could have an impact on brand desirability and consumer behaviors.
+Increased operational cost 1-5 years Direct About as likely as not Medium R3 Uncertainty surrounding new regulation The past three decades have seen a large increase in the number of regulations and other environmental policies affecting the operations of businesses.
+The vast increase has been driven by a constant stream of discoveries of new environmental issues which are Increased operational cost Unknown Direct Likely Low